 Chin Yen Choong

-Chin Yen Choong joined Ding Yi Music Company in 2007 and is currently the concert master and huqin musician of the ensemble.
+Chin Yen Choong joined Ding Yi Music Company in 2007 and is currently a huqin musician in the ensemble.

 In 1999, Chin started learning erhu under the tutelage of Singapore Chinese Orchestra gaohu musician, Xu Wenjing.
 A highly talented musician, Chin quickly acquired a high level of skill with the string instrument.